 2019 prize was awarded to Dr Kenneth Collins

 2017 joint winners were Dr Jenny Stephenson and Dr Michael Whitfield

 For the best dissertation submitted for the Diploma in the History of Medicine examination.

 The Maccabaean Society was founded in 1891 as ‘an association of Jewish professional gentlemen in a species of club’.
 It now has 500 members, both women and men, most of whom are distinguished professionals.

 This was awarded at the Osler lecture, Monday 6th February 2017

-The prize is in memory of Professor Sydney Selwyn (1934-1996), a medical microbiologist and bacteriologist, bone marrow transplant pioneer, and world-class expert in the history and development of medicine.
+The lecture formally the prize is in memory of Professor Sydney Selwyn (1934-1996), a medical microbiologist and bacteriologist, bone marrow transplant pioneer, and world-class expert in the history and development of medicine.
 The prize is awarded to the best candidate in the Diploma in the Philosophy of Medicine examination.

 020 7236 1189